Top 10 Most Dangerous Roads in California

 #1 Most Dangerous California Road: I-5 Fatal Corridor

 Perennially on a number of lists for Deadliest Roads are the 796 miles of I-5 stretching from Mexico to Oregon.
 The sheer volume of fatalities on this roadway clearly puts it at the head of its unfortunate class.
 In a 7-year period a fatal accident occurred on average almost every mile amassing over 700 fatalities in total.
 The most dangerous section passes through Los Angeles County where traffic density spikes.
 Large numbers of semi-trucks and drivers speeding to their destination contribute greatly to the risks.
 Add in that Los Angeles is known as the #1 city for road rage and you truly have a maelstrom brewing.
 Approach traveling anywhere on I-5 with caution, especially in Los Angeles.
 Avoid driving tired or distracted and plan to sidestep peak hours.

 Car accidents are incredibly traumatic for anyone involved.
-Worrying about insurance claims, lost wages and the headache of an ongoing legal case is a lot for one person to deal with alone.
-A car accident attorney who specializes in car accidents will be able to help you navigate the ins and outs of building a strong personal injury claim.
+Worrying about insurance claims, lost wages, and the headache of an ongoing legal case is a lot for one person to deal with alone.
+An attorney who specializes in car accidents will be able to help you navigate the ins and outs of building a strong personal injury claim.